roderiklagerweij/LeanAnalytics/README.md

 work for you.

-Note: intercepting view clicks uses reflection and therefor has no guarentees whatsoever to continue working in the future.
+Note: intercepting view clicks uses reflection and therefor has no guarantees whatsoever to continue working in the future.

 ## Setup